dotnet/DataGridExtensions/Documentation/topics/Filtering.md

 ![Sample2](Filtering_Sample2.jpg)

 ### Filtering and Sorting a Template Column
-Since a Template Column may content everything, we must specify which member will be used to filter and sort content using `SortMemberPath`:
+Since a Template Column may contain everything, we must specify which member will be used to filter and sort content using `SortMemberPath`:

 ```xml
 <DataGridTemplateColumn Header="Template"